Eliminate the Auto Insurance Companies’ Harsh Widow Penalty

 Seek professional consultation.
 You should not be subjected to outright discrimination based on your gender or marital status.
 Losing someone you love is already strenuous enough–you should be allowed to grieve, rather than suffer from added financial burdens.

 Determining financial payments based on gender and marital status is not only illegal but is fundamentally wrong on all levels.
 If you or someone you know have been subjected to this type of gender discrimination after losing your partner, you should seek an auto accident lawyer or lawyers specializing in insurance at Cochran, Kroll & Associates, P.C. in Michigan.
-You can call them at (866)-642-4529 to receive professional legal counsel and a free case evaluation.
+You can call them at 1-866-MICH-LAW to receive professional legal counsel and a free case evaluation.